Hamas Open to Ceasefire Talks in Gaza

-The information, which has not been confirmed from other sources, comes after Hamas earlier on Friday announced that they had held consultations with other Palestinian groups about the proposal.
+The message comes after Hamas earlier on Friday announced that it had held talks with other Palestinian groups about the proposal.
+Islamic Jihad says after Hamas' message that it supports talks about a ceasefire, reports AFP.

 Pressed about hostages

-Israel's Prime Minister Benjamin Netanyahu is likely to give his response during a visit to Washington on Monday.
+Israel's Prime Minister Benjamin Netanyahu will likely give his message during a visit to Washington on Monday.
 Netanyahu has been heavily pressured at home in recent times about the fate of the hostages.

 I am, first and foremost, deeply concerned about ensuring the return of all hostages, said Netanyahu on Friday.